abdulchalik/sab-conversion-kit/README.md

 # SAB Conversion Kit

-SAB Conversion Kit adalah starter kit berbasis Tailwind CSS untuk membangun landing page dan komponen konversi tinggi (high-converting UI).
+The SAB Conversion Kit is a Tailwind CSS-based starter kit for building landing pages and high-converting UI components.

 ## 🚀 Features